SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 **Control two of the three constraints, and constantly update the estimate of the third constraint using the project's momentum as the predictor.**

-That's the magic trick that will make you a Master Project Manager.
+That's the magic trick that will make you a Master Project Manager!

 - Do you want the cost estimate to be correct?
 Don't spend a penny more than the estimated amount.